 - Important relationships and connections – and whether support is required to rebuild these.

 Assessment should aim to help to build a picture of peoples’ rights and entitlements here and in their home country.
-If it emerges that an individual is willing to return home and/or will not be entitled to support in the UK, then further questions will include:
+If it emerges that an individual is willing to return home and/or will not be entitled to support in the UK, then further questions related to this option should include:

-- The barriers to returning to a home country.
-This may include outstanding loans/ debts, issues with family members, peer pressure from other, miss information about availability of services and support in home country, issues with the law.
+- The barriers to returning to their home country.
+This may include outstanding loans/ debts, issues with family members, peer pressure from others, misinformation about availability of services and support in home country, issues with the law.

-- Use the assessment process to uncover the positive connections or memories in home countries – family, friends, familiar places, support that has been helpful in the past as well as support services that are available now.
+- Use the assessment process to uncover the positive connections or memories – family, friends, familiar places, support that has been helpful in the past as well as support services that are available now.